linux-china/zawk/info/faq.md

 Yes.
 Eli Rosenthal had much less time over the last 1-2 years to devote to bug fixes and feature requests for frawk, and I will try my best to fix bugs in frawk.

+# Any roadmap for zawk?

+Now I'm not sure about the roadmap, but I will try my best to make zawk more powerful and easy to use.

+* gawk compatible
+* stdlib perfect
+* performance optimization
+* UX: Installation, Usage, Documentation, Examples etc.

 # How to query Apache Parquet?

 ```shell